CoralCoralCoralCoral/documentation/sprints/sprint_4/use_cases.md

 **Postcondition:** The game is paused, and the user can resume playing at any time.

-### 9. Tests

-#### Test 1
+**Test:**
-- Step 1: Start game and make sure that the game is in a state that would require the oracle to pop up.
+- **Step 1** - Start game and make sure that the game is in a state that would require the oracle to pop up.
-- Step 2: Check to see if oracle pops up when preconditions limit is met.
+- **Step 2** - Check to see if oracle pops up when preconditions limit is met.
 If not FAIL.
-- Step 3: Dismiss the oracle and restart the game.
+- **Step 3** - Dismiss the oracle and restart the game.
 Check to see if game restarts correctly.
 If not FAIL.

+---

 ### 11 (v1) [[User story 5 v2]](user_stories.md)